NewBugs/fprime/docs/Tutorials/MathComponent/Tutorial.md

    This line seeds the random number generator used by STest.

 **Running the tests:**
-Recompile and rerun the tests.
+Recompile and rerun the tests. `fprime-util check`
 Now go to
 `Ref/build-fprime-automatic-native-ut/Ref/MathSender` and inspect the file `seed-history`.